-Students enrolled at American University in Washington, D.C. can take advantage of the Kreeger Building's three recording control rooms, post-production editing suite, and live recording room while pursuing a Bachelor of Arts (B.A.) in Audio Production program that allows for the study of sound synthesis and studio management.
-Through specializations in communication or music, students can take courses in Web development, music history, digital imaging, harmony and musicianship.
+Students enrolled at American University in Washington, D.C. can take advantage of the Kreeger Building's three recording control rooms, post-production editing suite, and live recording room while pursuing a Bachelor of Arts in Audio Production.
+This program allows for the study of sound synthesis and studio management.
+Through specializations in communication or music, students can take courses in Web development, music history, digital imaging, harmony, and musicianship.

 The University of Denver's Lamont School of Music hosts over 300 annual performances, including musical theatre, operas, and ensembles.
-It also offers a Bachelor of Music (B.M.) in Recording and Production, which can help students prepare for careers in sound engineering and music production.
+It also offers a Bachelor of Music in Recording and Production, which can help students prepare for careers in sound engineering and music production.
 Program requirements include instrument training, along with clinical and classroom instruction.
-Students also take courses in music theory, analog synthesis and digital audio work.
-A B.A.
+Students also take courses in music theory, analog synthesis, and digital audio work.

-Nashville, Tennessee's Belmont University offers a Bachelor of Science or a Bachelor of Arts in Audio Engineering Technology through its Mike Curb College of Entertainment and Music Business.
+Nashville, Tennessee's Belmont University offers a Bachelor of Science or a Bachelor of Arts in Audio Engineering Technology through the Mike Curb College of Entertainment and Music Business.
 Both degree programs can prepare students for careers in music reproduction and recording.
-Audio engineering physics, electronics, hearing science and circuit theory are among the required courses.
+Audio engineering physics, electronics, hearing science, and circuit theory are among the required courses.
 Additionally, students complete a minor in a career-related discipline.
 A Master of Science in Audio Engineering and a Master of Business Administration with specializations in music business and entertainment are also offered.

 |Georgia Institute of Technology||Has master's and doctoral degree programs in music technology||Atlanta, GA|